20 Feb Saving Money With Faux Flowers

 Give a gift that lasts

-Surprise your sweetheart with an elegant Red Rose arrangement that, like your love, won’t wither away.
+Surprise your sweetheart with an elegant Red and Fuchsia Zinnia arrangement that, like your love, won’t wither away.

-Our Red Rose arrangement include tightly clustered, large blooms with an ample amount of leaves, all settled in a ceramic vase.
+Our Red and Fuchsia Zinnia arrangement include tightly clustered, large blooms with an ample amount of leaves, all settled in a glass vase.
 It is so realistic that you’ll have to look at it twice!

 Don’t forget about the value of artificial flowers on gift-giving occasions like Valentine’s Day and Mother’s Day.
 Consumers spent an average of $97.22 on roses for Valentine’s Day in 2019, according to Moneywise.